Thumbs Up for Belgians

 Our next Belgian brew is based around the yeast as well, but then I suppose all Belgian brews are based on the yeast for it is the yeast strain that makes it Belgian.
 Anyway, the local home brew shop had vials of a UCCS clone of the yeast strain used by Unibroue, a French Canadian brewer of Belgian beers.
 One of my all-time favorite beers is from Unibroue, La Fin du Monde, which is French for the End of the World; see, I told you we would get back to that later.
 I have also referred to La Fin du Monde back in parts 13 and 18 of our journey.

 I decided to brew a beer using as much Belgian malts as possible and the Unibroue yeast.
-I chose the name from two of their beers, La Fin du Monde and Maudite, which means damned, and call this beer Monde Maudite or Damned World.
+The name comes from two of their beers, La Fin du Monde and Maudite, which means damned, so, I call this beer Monde Maudite or Damned World.

 Do a step infusion mash beginning with four gallons 140F water.
 Mash-in the milled grains and stabilize temperature at 122F, let rest for 30 minutes.
 Raise temperature to 152F and let rest for another 30 minutes.
 Lauter and sparge with 180F water collecting 7 gallons of wort.
 I had a stuck mash so this took quite a while.